hcl14/AVA-and-TID2013-image-quality-assessment/README.md

 Both models predict 10-bin normalized histogram of human opinion scores (1-10).

 Each model has `infer` script, where there is a function to obtain inference from image.
-The script also contains commented out part, where predictions are generated one-by-one from test set and saved to `wtf-***.mat` (Please excuse me for such name, but it's too late to change it).
+The script also contains commented out part, where predictions are generated one-by-one from test set and saved to `wtf-***.mat` (Please excuse me for such naming, but it's too late to change it.
+I was too surprised by some of the results, so I called data like these).
 The reason for writing such inefficient code is that I don't trust Keras generator for this task, as it often returns different results.
 You can repeat this computation yourself to ensure the results are correct.
-Also, there is a script for plotting results, which uses `.mat` file to output metric and plot histograms, similar to the ones in the paper.
+Also, there is a script for plotting results, which uses `.mat` file to output metrics and plot histograms, similar to the ones in the paper.

 ### Vanilla

 The first model (**vanilla**) was trained in the same way original article suggests: 1) Input images were resized to 256x256, then randomly cropped to 224x224, random left-right flips were used as additional augmentation.
-Unlike article, this model architecture is MobileNetV2, Adam optimizer was used, and regularization terms were added to loss: MSE of the first and MSE of the second moments for predicted histograms.
+Unlike article, this model architecture is MobileNetV2, Adam optimizer was used, and regularization terms were added to loss: MSE of the first and MSE of the second moment for predicted histograms.

 The model was trained in the following highly manual way: batch size=16, 1 epoch pretrain, lr=1e-3 (base model frozen), 4 epochs lr=10-4, 12 epochs lr=5x10-6, 1 epoch 5x10-7.
 The key is that you need to watch model stopping to improve and overfitting, and switching to lower learning rate by breaking the script (Ctrl-C), and starting training with new settings.